vesuxyz/docs/docs/curators/creation.md

 - Subscription period: Defines the timeframe within which borrowers have to repay their outstanding debt in order to be able to withdraw their collateral for a pool in shutdown mode.
 This is directly tied to the emergency pause mode and can only be deactivated if the _Recovery Period_ parameter is also deactivated.

 :::note
-Learn more about the shutdown mode in our [whitepaper] (/explore/whitepaper#65-pool-emergency-shutdown.)
+Learn more about the shutdown mode in our [whitepaper](/explore/whitepaper#65-pool-emergency-shutdown).
 :::